Nenotriple/R-ESRGAN-AnimeVideo-UI/README.md

 ## 📝 Usage

-- Run the `R-ESRGAN-AnimeVideo-UI.pyw` script to launch the UI.
+- Run the portable excutable file or the `R-ESRGAN-AnimeVideo-UI.pyw` script to launch the UI.
+- Wait for the required files to downloaded. ~200mb ffmpeg, ffprobe realesrgan-ncnn-vulkan-20220424-windows, models from this repo.
 - Select a video file that you want to upscale.
 - Follow the steps labeled in the UI.

 **Note:** The `Upscale` and `Merge` operations delete the previous frames by default.
 If you want to keep the frames, make sure to enable the `Keep Frames` option.